Lynch08/numpy-random-investigation/README.md

 As it is a learning exercise for me, I have made attempt to try and comment various functionalities not only for readability but also for my future reference.

 **Planned Project Outcomes**
- - To gain expierence in project time management by break the project down into small manageable tasks.
+ - To gain experience in project time management by break the project down into small manageable tasks.
  - To gain an understanding of the functionality of the NumPy library and how some of its functions work, such as the seed.
  - To integrate the skills I had acquired in my first semester with the first 10 weeks of the Programming in Data Analysis module to analyse the library and present a cohesieve and interesting project.
  - To expand my knowledge of the python libraries and tools to make the code as simple and readable as possible for the reader.